 Local company playing a central role in the transition to an affordable hydrogen economy

 Delta-based Hydra Energy is making accessible and affordable clean hydrogen for combustion engines in commercial trucks.
-By pairing unprecedented A new method, idea or product. in hydrogen engine Science or knowledge put into practical use to solve problems or invent useful tools. with a supply of hydrogen recovered from waste — and priced below market rates for conventional diesel — Hydra Energy is filling a gap in the transition to a hydrogen economy.
+By pairing unprecedented innovation in hydrogen engine technology with a supply of hydrogen recovered from waste — and priced below market rates for conventional diesel — Hydra Energy is filling a gap in the transition to a hydrogen economy.

-Last month, they were one of 17 Canadian cleantech Companies initiated by individual founders or entrepreneurs to search for a repeatable and scalable business model. to receive seed funding through Sustainable Development Technology Canada (SDTC), a federally backed granting institution that supports Canadian cleantech companies who are leaders in their efforts to develop and demonstrate new environmental technologies that address climate change, clean air, clean water and clean soil.
+Last month, they were one of 17 Canadian cleantech startups to receive seed funding through Sustainable Development Technology Canada (SDTC), a federally backed granting institution that supports Canadian cleantech companies who are leaders in their efforts to develop and demonstrate new environmental technologies that address climate change, clean air, clean water and clean soil.
 But this is not their first victory.
 Back in 2017, they were awarded $300,000 from Innovate BC’s Ignite Program for research and development to increase fuel efficiency, reduce carbon emissions, and decrease operational costs in dual-fuel heavy-duty truck fleets.

 More recently, Hydra Energy took advantage of our Tech Co-op Grants Program (TCGP) to hire a student last summer.
 We sat down with Laura Guzman, Director of Government Affairs & Partnerships at Hydra Energy to find out more about their company, their experience working with a co-op student, and their recent funding.